 Prep instructions for NEW diapers

 - Any diapers that are natural, unbleached, or hemp (prefolds, Joey Bunz, Kissaluvs, etc) have natural oils in the fibers and need to be "prepped" for use.
-Put all of these new items in the wash with a tablespoon of detergent and run a HOT wash.
+Put all of these new items in the wash with 1/2 ounce of detergent and run a HOT wash.
 After the wash dry them on HIGH heat in the dryer.
 Repeat this process at least 3 times.
 You will notice that prefolds will fluff up and hemp items will soften up considerably.
 The more you wash these items the better they will get.

 - All other items (with the exception of wool) can be washed once on warm and tumbled dry.
 This includes pocket diapers, microfiber inserts, covers, AIOs, etc.